DanielBrindusa/cro-analyzer-pro/README.md

-# CRO Website Analyzer
+# CRO Analyzer Pro

-CRO Website Analyzer is a browser-based auditing application for reviewing the conversion readiness of ecommerce storefronts.
+CRO Analyzer Pro is a browser-based auditing application for reviewing the conversion readiness of ecommerce storefronts.
 It evaluates key pages against a structured CRO ruleset, generates prioritized findings, scores the storefront on a 0–100 scale, and presents actionable recommendations in a clean client-facing interface.

 The application is designed to run as a static front-end deployment and can be hosted on GitHub Pages or embedded into another website.
 In its current architecture, it requires no server to function for the core audit workflow, report generation, local persistence, and configurable ad placements.
 The main UI is defined in `index.html`, the styling in `styles.css`, the analysis and application logic in `app.js`, the checklist dataset in `checklist-data.js`, and the ad controls in `ads-config.json`.